 When asked if it’s safe for vaccinated parents to travel with unvaccinated children, Dr. Amesh Adalja, an infectious disease expert and senior scholar at the Johns Hopkins Center for Health Security, says, “I think it’s relatively safe to do.
-Children tend to be spared from the severe consequences of disease and they tend not to be spreaders.”
+Children tend to be spared from the severe consequences of disease and they tend not to be major spreaders.”

-He adds that due to strict masking policies and proper ventilation on airplanes, “I don’t necessarily think that an unvaccinated child has to forego flying on an airplane because of COVID risk—planes have become relatively safe places when it comes to COVID-19.”
+He adds that due to strict masking policies and proper ventilation on airplanes, “I don’t necessarily think that an unvaccinated child has to forgo flying on an airplane because of COVID risk—planes have become relatively safe places when it comes to COVID-19.”

 According to Dr. Nipunie Rajapakse, a pediatric infectious diseases specialist at Mayo Clinic Children’s Center, how safe or unsafe it is to travel with unvaccinated children will depend on several factors.
 They include:

-But, she also adds, “It has been a really difficult year for kids and families as they have missed out on a lot of things that are not only enjoyable but important contributors to the social, emotional, and physical health of kids like attending school, playing sports, and spending time with friends and loves ones—so each family needs to weigh the risks and benefits of travel during this time.”
+But, she also adds, “It has been a really difficult year for kids and families as they have missed out on a lot of things that are not only enjoyable but important contributors to the social, emotional, and physical health of kids like attending school, playing sports, and spending time with friends and loved ones—so each family needs to weigh the risks and benefits of travel during this time.”

 “COVID-19 was a trauma-inducing experience for most people.
 Not seeing grandparents and loved ones is very hard on people,” says Rainer Jenss, founder of the Family Travel Association.
 He adds that the pandemic has “created a strong desire to reconnect [in person] with loved ones.”